 In 2013, Maryland Department of Natural Resource biologists discovered hydrilla – a fast growing invasive weed that can negatively impact recreational opportunities in the southern portion of Deep Creek Lake.
 The department convened a nationwide expert panel to evaluate all potential hydrilla control strategies and implemented a multi-year herbicide program.
 Since 2014, the department has been treating the lake-bottom where hydrilla has been found with small amounts of herbicide each year to exhaust all of the tubers (reproductive structures that generate new plants).
-The treatment program has been successful since its inception in 2014 and is planned to continue during the summer of 2018.
-The 2018 planned herbicide treatment dates are as follows:
+The treatment program has been successful since its inception in 2014 and is planned to continue during the summer of 2019.

 580 Taylor Ave, Annapolis MD 21401